VB6Hobbyst7/expert-excel-sdk/README.md

 4. Make sure `Boonnano` is checked in the list and click ok.

 5. To start using the Add-in, add the macro to the quick access toolbar for ease of future use.
-See this [site](https://www.howtoexcel.org/tips-and-tricks/how-to-add-a-macro-to-the-quick-access-toolbar/) for instructions
+[See this site for instructions.](https://www.howtoexcel.org/tips-and-tricks/how-to-add-a-macro-to-the-quick-access-toolbar/)

-6. Now the icon in the Quick Access Toolbar is all you need to get started.
+6. Now, the icon in the Quick Access Toolbar is all you need to get started.